About the Activity

 Given the demonstrated excellence of IEEE in successful participatory design systems and process, the TFDM group feels the IEEE is the perfect “anchor” upon which to build participation amongst multiple external and newer organizations around topics of Digital Medicine and Health Data.
 This creates the perfect conduit for creation of respected and credible global intellectual content on the topic of positive transformation for Digital Medicine and global economics to foster better alignment between the various stakeholders’ interests and goals.

 The goal of this consortium is to use a participatory design process to assist in the development of whitepapers on the general topic of creation of an optimal patient-centric technology ecosystem for the evolution of Digital Medicine technology.

 Proposed deliverables and outcomes from this Industry Connections activity include whitepapers, prototypes, templates, and proposals for standards.

 Who Should Get Involved

 We welcome the healthcare industry and other interested participants from corporations, academia, industry, and government agencies.
 Healthcare industry members will include but are not limited to:

 - Electronic health record companies

-To learn more about the program and how to join the Transforming for Digital Medicine team, please express your interest by sending an inquiry to the activity chair whose information can be found in the Contacts section.
+To learn more about the program and how to join the Transforming for Digital Medicine activity, please express your interest by sending an inquiry to the activity chair whose information can be found in the Contacts section.